Xzzit/GAMES-101/homework1/README.md

 ```

 ```
-./Rasterizer    // Run the program in a loop, creating a window display, and you can
+// Run the program in a loop, creating a window display, and you can
-                // use the A and D keys to rotate the triangle.
+// use the WASD keys to move the triangle, QE keys to rotate the triangle
+// and the ZX keys to sclae the triangle.
+./Rasterizer

-./Rasterizer -r 20  // Run the program and rotate the triangle by 20 degrees, then
+// Scale the triangle by 1, rotate the it by 20 degrees,
-                    // save the result in output.png.
+// move it by (0 ,0) then save the result in output.png.
+./Rasterizer -s 1 -r 20 -t 0 0

+// Name the output file to image.png
-./Rasterizer -r 20 image.png    // Run the program and rotate the triangle by 20 degrees,
+./Rasterizer -s 1 -r 20 -t 0 0 -n image.png
-                                // then save the result in image.png.
 ```

 # Expected Results
 ```
-./Rasterizer -r 20 image.png
+./Rasterizer -s 1 -r 20 -t 0 0 -n image.png
 ```
 ![Expected Results](./image.png)